LostPieceUniverse/LostPieceUniverse/README.md

 ## Hello I'm Runin.
 Nice to meet you. :frog:

-Im an enthusiastic coder who thrives on experimentation and continually seeks to refine my craft.
+I'm an enthusiastic coder who thrives on experimentation and continually seeks to refine my craft.
 I have a passion for customizing my tools to suit my exact needs, always striving for improvement in everything I do.<br>
 When I'm not programming, I enjoy tinkering with my Linux setup and diving into all things tech-related.<br>
 But overall, I'm still a bit of a noob, so please don't take me too seriously ;)<br>